-Students may repeat a course for a change of grade.
-A "Course Repeat Form' must be submitted with the registration form at the time of registration.
+Undergraduate students may repeat a course for a change of grade.
+A Course Repeat Form must be submitted with the registration form during the registration period.
 Both grades will be recorded on all transcripts issued.
-However, only the second grade will be used to compute the cumulative GPA, even if the second grade is lower, except when the second grade is "W" or "X." The course repeat policy is as follows:
+However, only the second grade will be used to compute the cumulative GPA, even if the second grade is lower, except when the second grade is "W" or "AU."
+The course repeat policy is as follows:

-- A course repeated for a grade change must be taken within one calendar year after initial enrollment in that course or the next time it is offered (whichever is longer). - The same course may be repeated only once for a grade change.
+A course repeated for a grade change must be taken within one calendar year after initial enrollment in that course or the next time it is offered (whichever is longer).

-- No more than three courses may be repeated for a grade change. - Re-registration for courses in which a student received a passing grade requires the approval of the student's academic adviser and the dean of the undergraduate college. - If a course is no longer offered by the university, the provision to repeat the course for a grade change does not apply.
+- The same course may be repeated only once for a grade change. - No more than three courses may be repeated for a grade change. - Re-registration for courses in which a student received a passing grade requires the approval of the student's academic adviser and the academic associate dean. - If a course is no longer offered by the university, the provision to repeat the course for a grade change does not apply.